 Exploration of role incompatibility (20 minutes)

 Definitions of fact witness and expert witness

-Discussion of treating clinician and forensic evaluator with regards to child custody/visitation/divorce/report writing
+Discussion of treating clinician and forensic evaluator with regards to child custody, visitation and divorce and report writing, certifying animals

 Client Termination (30 minutes)